cjy-2001/cs311-gomoku/README.md

 Our goal is to design an agent that plays with a human player in real time.
 We intend to optimize both search efficiency and the chances of winning by implementing a minimax tree model and to explore how pruning or heuristic functions may improve the model performance.
 Some ways to evaluate the model performance include: if the agent will always win given a mistake firstly made by the human player, the number of steps it takes to beat the opponent, and the duration of each search.

+For our final report, please refer to "CS 311 Final Project Poster.pdf".

 ## Method